axsh/openvnet/docs/content/concept.md

 ### Web API

 This is the endpoint through which users can talk to OpenVNet.
-Through HTTP requests to this API, the virtual network topology can be changed.
+By sending HTTP requests to this API, the virtual network topology can be changed.

 ### Vnctl